Vâng, I do

 Wearing wedding rings in Vietnam

-2 - She will then have to ask for confirmation of her single status and her permanent address from the ward jurisdiction office, per the instruction.
-This is going to take around one week.
+2. She will then need to obtain confirmation of her single status and her permanent address from the local administrative office, which may take about a week.

 Conversations (0)